1EdTech/casa-protocol/protocol.md

 The `require` property, if set for `Payload.attributes`, is an object which specifies metadata that a node must evaluate.
 If a node cannot evaluate an attribute within the `require` object because it does not have a module that recognizes the key, it must drop the payload at `AdjInFilter`.

-##### Properties for 'use'
+##### Non-Normative: Properties for 'use'

-**NON-NORMATIVE** This section is intended as an non-normative example of how the `use` attribute might be implemented.
+This section is intended as an non-normative example of how the `use` attribute might be implemented.

-Additionally, it should also be noted that payloads communicated between peers must use the machine-readable UUID mappings for human-readable attribute names.
+Examples in this section use the local human-readable form of attribute names; an equivalent UUID machine-readable form would also need to be defined for an implementing module.

 ##### Example: Common Website Properties